Who doesn't love a good pep talk?

 Some Monday Motivation

-or almost everyone, the great majority of intentions are good ones.
+Most good intentions will be small.
+For almost everyone, the great majority of intentions are good ones.
 Let it become a feeling, a strong sense in your body, that you are someone with good intentions.

 Talking with a friend, be aware of his or her positive intentions.
 How does it feel to see them?
 Try this routinely with people you care about.
 I find that doing this helps me understand others better plus opens my heart.
 As appropriate, tell the other person what you've learned; hearing a recognition of one's good intentions can be a powerful experience.